 - PNB’s special education & adaptive dance curricula increase access to dance education for students with disabilities.
 Teaching artists, in collaboration with school and district staff, identify and facilitate individualized supports for students.

 - Live-captioning and/or ASL interpretation is available at DISCOVER DANCE Community Performances at McCaw Hall.

 - Community Education staff and teaching artists participate in ongoing training and professional development in anti-racist & culturally responsive practices.

 Director of Community Education

 PNB Teaching Artist

-Shannon has over 20-years of experience in dance education as both an arts administrator and dance teaching artist.
+Shannon Barnes (she/her) has over 20-years of experience in dance education as both an arts administrator and dance teaching artist.
 Working with Pacific Northwest Ballet’s Community Education Programs since 2002, her work with PNB includes standards-based curriculum design, arts integration, teaching extensively in public schools, program assessment and evaluation, and professional development for classroom teachers and arts educators.
 Shannon is committed to making dance accessible to a broad range of people.
 In addition to her work at PNB, Shannon’s experience includes creating inclusive dance opportunities for people with and without disabilities, an internship with Candoco- a London-based inclusive dance company, and working as a dance specialist in primary schools in Bath, England.
 Shannon is the 2018 Dance Educators Association of Washington Dance Educator of the Year and serves as faculty and curriculum director for the Washington State Teaching Artist Training Lab, adjunct faculty at Cornish College of the Arts, and a guest instructor for Seattle University.
 Shannon holds a B.A. in Dance and Psychology from the University of Washington and a Post-Graduate Certificate in Dance in Community from Laban, London.